News

 A feminist call for demilitarisation in the UN climate process

-Peace Boat, as part of the Peace & Demilitarisation Working Group of the Women & Gender Constituency, is pleased to invite you to an upcoming webinar organised for the Global Week of Action for Peace and Climate Justice, in support of the wider Draw the Line mobilisation.
+On 19 September, Peace Boat, as part of the Peace & Demilitarisation Working Group of the Women & Gender Constituency, co-organised for the Global Week of Action for Peace and Climate Justice, in support of the wider Draw the Line mobilisation.

 How does militarism drive the climate crisis, and why is it ignored in UN climate talks?
 This webinar will unpack the links between war, military spending, emissions, fossil fuels, nuclear power, and climate injustice.
 We will reflect on the outcomes of COP29 in Baku, highlight the gaps in addressing peace and demilitarisation, and look ahead to COP30 in Belém — an “Implementation COP” that must confront militarism as a barrier to climate justice and a Just Transition.